melles1991/usecuewebsite/_posts/2018-02-25-the-need-for-speed-on-the-web.md

 title: The need for speed on the web
 ---

-This is not a post about a web-version of the popular racing game title '[Need for Speed](https://en.wikipedia.org/wiki/Need_for_Speed)' by EA, although I love that game and I have wasted too many hours racing through dark cities and endless highways, followed by a squadron of police cars.
+This is not a post about a web-version of the popular racing game title '[Need for Speed](https://en.wikipedia.org/wiki/Need_for_Speed)' by EA, although I love that game and I have wasted too many hours racing through dark cities and endless highways, followed by a police squadron.
 This article is about something else: The speed of the internet and specifically the speed at which your website loads.

 Equally exciting, but far more important, as website speed is a big success factor.
 More than 20 years after Neilson Norman Group posted an article with [a similar title](https://www.nngroup.com/articles/the-need-for-speed/) and similar content.
 Althought the online world has changed significantly in the meantime, this subject is still relevant.
 Allow me to explain why.